 Intrauterine Insemination: the Advantages and Disadvantages

 If IVF is the first thing you think of when you hear “fertility care” you’re not alone.
 Although IVF has revolutionized fertility medicine since the first successful IVF pregnancy in the 1970s, there are many other treatments that might be more appropriate.
-So, depending on the cause of your infertility, a great place to start might be a low complexity therapy like intrauterine insemination (IUI).
+So, depending on the cause of your fertility challenges (male/female), a great place to start might be a low complexity therapy like intrauterine insemination (IUI).

 History of IUI